jdenen/goggles/README.md

 # Widths at which you would like screenshots compared.
 All screenshots will be taken at a height of 768.
 Required.
 browser_widths:
   - 1024
-  - 600
-  - 320

 # Fuzzing percentage.
 Play around with this to find the right fit.
 Required.
 image_fuzzing: "20%"
 ```

 If you pass scripts to goggles as part of your testing, you **must** specify when screenshots should be taken with the `#grab_screenshot` method.
-Otherwise, goggles will open each of your paths and take a screenshot.
+If you do not specify scripts in configuration, goggles will open each of your paths and take a screenshot.

 NOTE: I've tried to keep variable names as unlikely to interrupt your code as possible, but `@watir` is reserved for the browser instance currently executing scripts.